 Background checks for current employees

-The criminal conviction history background check requirement do not generally apply to internal UW candidates who have already satisfied the background check requirement during their current period of University employment.
+The criminal conviction history background check requirement does not generally apply to internal UW candidates who have already satisfied the background check requirement during their current period of University employment.
 A background check is required when a current UW employee who has not already satisfied the background check requirement moves into a position that requires satisfactory completion of a background check.

 A new or additional criminal conviction history background check can be obtained if otherwise required by law or University policy, or if there is reasonable suspicion for relevant criminal history.